 Key Takeaways

-1. The Boxall Profile is a crucial diagnostic tool for understanding pupils' social, emotional, and behavioural needs, directly informing targeted interventions.
-It provides educators with an observational framework to identify developmental gaps in pupils' social and emotional functioning, which is essential for planning effective support strategies (Bennathan & Boxall, 2009).
-This assessment is particularly valuable for tailoring provision to meet individual pupils' specific needs, fostering their readiness to learn.
+1. The Boxall Profile is a crucial diagnostic tool for understanding learners' social, emotional, and behavioural needs, directly informing targeted interventions.
+It provides educators with an observational framework to identify developmental gaps in learners' social and emotional functioning, which is essential for planning effective support strategies (Bennathan & Boxall, 2009).
+This assessment is particularly valuable for tailoring provision to meet individual learners' specific needs, fostering their readiness to learn.

 What Is the Boxall Profile?